aguslr/docker-qemu-appimage/README.md

 | `QEMU_VER`  | Version of QEMU to compile  | `9.2.2`         | N        |
 | `QEMU_OPTS` | Custom QEMU runtime options | EMPTY           | N        |

+If use *qemu* as the name of the app to package, this will create an AppImage with all QEMU binaries:

+    docker run --rm -e APP_NAME='qemu' -e QEMU_VER='9.2.2' \
+      -v "${PWD}"/output:/output \
+      docker.io/aguslr/qemu-appimage:latest && \
+      ./output/qemu-9.2.2-x86_64.AppImage --command=qemu-system-sparc --help

 Here's an example to create an AppImage for a Pentium 3 machine with 64 MB of
 RAM: